williamjones0706/Web_Scraping_Challenge/README.md

 # Web_Scraping_Mars Data

 Build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The following outlines what you need to do.